seantomburke/shipit.gifs/README.md

 ## Rules that will be tested

-1. The existing names cannot be changed
++ The existing names cannot be changed
-2. The existing entries cannot be removed
++ The existing entries cannot be removed
-3. The _id is required
++ The _id is required
-4. The _id needs to be the same as its index in the array
++ The _id needs to be the same as its inex in the array
-5. The _id needs to be a number
++ The _id needs to be a number
-6. The name is required
++ The name is required
-7. The name must be less than 50 characters
++ The name must be less than 50 characters
-8. The name must be unique
++ The name must be unique
-9. The name must only contain lowercase letters, numbers and dashes (-)
++ The name must only contain lowercase letters, numbers and dashes (-)
-10. The name must start with a lowercase letter
++ The name must start with a lowercase letter
-11. The url is required
++ The url is required
-12. The url must be less than 2000 characters
++ The url must be less than 2000 characters
++ The url must start with https://
++ The url must use an approved domain
++ The url must not have query params
++ The url must end with .gif
++ The description cannot contain special characters
-13. The description is required
++ The description is required
-14. The description must be less than 200 characters
++ The description must be less than 200 characters
-15. The active state is required
++ The active state is required

 ## Structure of new submissions